taugoust/website/content/_index.md

 Bhatotia](https://dse.in.tum.de/bhatotia/).
 My thesis topic was the implementation of an **Arm backend for a Hybrid Binary Translator (HBT)**.

-Prior to that, I was an AI software engineer within the CCG group at Intel Corporation.
+Prior to that, I worked as a software engineer within the CCG group at Intel Corporation.
 There, I worked on the AI model compiler underlying the Intel VPU platform for inference, while also providing support for customers integrating Intel technology within their own products.